awsdocs/amazon-transcribe-developer-guide/doc_source/job-queueing.md

 You can add up to 10,000 jobs to your queue\.
 If you exceed this limit, you get a `LimitExceededConcurrentJobException` error\.
 To maintain optimal performance, Amazon Transcribe only uses up to 90 percent of your quota \(a bandwidth ratio of 0\.9\) to process queued jobs\.
 Note that these are default values that can be increased upon request\.

 **Tip**
-You can find a list of default limits and quotas for Amazon Transcribe resources in the [Quotas](limits-guidelines.md#limits) section\.
-Some of these defaults can be increased upon request; refer to [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) for more information\.
+You can find a list of default limits and quotas for Amazon Transcribe resources in the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.
+Some of these defaults can be increased upon request\.

 If you enable job queueing but don't exceed the quota for concurrent requests, all requests are processed concurrently\.